 You can control exactly where your donation is applied by your specific instructions to us.
 All other donations are applied to the costs of running a rescue and shelter, which include veterinarian medical care and supplies (spay/neuter, vaccinations, exams, emergency fees), nutritional care and supplies (food-we use kibble and the raw meaty bones diet as well as make our own home-made and healthy nutritional food for the dogs), kennels, stainless steel bowls and holders for food and water, healthy water, rescue efforts and fees, grooming, training, utilities (electric, water, web site maintenance and development, internet, phone), transportation, licensing, phone, and much more.

-Although we have much property for the dogs to run around and have fun on, we want to expand our private shelter building by raising funds to increase our space.
-As such, we are always in need of funding, food, other types of donations, good foster homes and volunteers to help us out at our adoption, fundraiser, grantwriting, grant researching, and other events.
+Our dogs are not yard dogs.
+Poodles do not want to be outside by themselves and it is not fair to keep them outside all day long.
+Our dogs go outside to play and potty several times per day (as they would in a home environment).
+We have much property for the dogs to run around and have fun on, however, we want to expand our private, shelter building by raising funds to increase our indoor space and also have a space for the dogs to run around in indoors, especially during inclement weather.
+As such, we are always in need of funding, food, other types of donations, good foster homes and volunteers to help us out at our adoptions, fundraisers, grantwriting, grant researching, and other events.
 We are also in the process of forming various committees and are looking for people to help lead, manage, and volunteer on these committees.

 YOU ARE NEEDED AS A VOLUNTEER